MicrosoftDocs/windows-dev-docs/windows-apps-src/contacts-and-calendar/my-people-notifications.md

 ## How it works

 As an alternative to generic toast notifications, application developers can now send notifications through the My People feature, to provide a more personal experience to users.
 This is a new kind of toast, sent from a contact pinned to the user's taskbar.
-When the notification is received, the` sender’s contact picture will animate in the taskbar and a sound will play, signaling that a My People notification is starting.
-Then the animation or image specified in the payload will be displayed for 6 seconds (if the payload is an animation that lasts less than 6 seconds, it will loop until 6 seconds have passed).
+When the notification is received, the sender’s contact picture will animate in the taskbar and a sound will play, signaling that a My People notification is starting.
+Then the animation or image specified in the payload will be displayed for 5 seconds (if the payload is an animation that lasts less than 5 seconds, it will loop until 5 seconds have passed).

-## Supported asset types
+## Supported image types

 + GIF
 + Static Image (JPEG, PNG)